 At Footmed Foot and Ankle Clinics, we understand that warts can be painful and uncomfortable.
 We provide a wide range of services to help identify and treat warts to restore comfort and mobility.
-Chat with our podiatrists in Adelaide, Elizabeth Vale and Murray Bridge.
+Chat with our podiatrists in Adelaide and Murray Bridge.

 What are warts?